HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Facade
   - Proxy
   - Chain of Responsibility
-  - Command 🖐️ used
+  - Command: 🖐️ used
-  - Iterator 🖐️ used
+  - Iterator: 🖐️ used
   - State
   - Bridge
   - Builder
-  - Prototype 🖐️ used
+  - Prototype: 🖐️ used
   - Composite
-  - Decorator 🖐️ used
+  - Decorator: 🖐️ used
   - Flyweight
   - Mediator
   - Memento